 If you’re unsure how to assess a diamond for clarity or twinning wisps, reach out to our experts.

 Twinning wisps look like thin, wispy streaks that can be light or dark.
 They can be dense with many imperfections close together, or more spread out.
 Twinning wisps are usually not visible to the naked eye but can be seen under 10x or 35x magnification.
-They’re most noticeable in diamonds weighing 2 carats or more and in fancy shape diamonds such as emerald cuts and Asscher cuts.
+They’re most noticeable in diamonds weighing 2 carats or more and in fancy shape diamonds such as emerald cuts and asscher cuts.

 Twinning wisps can be light or dark, depending on if the inclusion is colorless or has yellow, brown, or black tinting.
 You can look closely at a diamond with a high-res photo or video with vendors like James Allen to determine the coloring.